gcallah/BookReviews/hume.md

 (they violate natural laws, so we should never believe in them).
 Since the authors discuss both of these aspects of Hume's thought, it might have been useful to point out this inconsistency.

-The authors also do not seem to realize that Holy Eucharist and Reconciliation are two different Catholic sacraments, as they confuse "transubstantiaiton" with "absolution": "Hume pointed out that market exchange is analogous to the metamorphosis that Roman Catholics invoke with the ritual of transubstantiation.
-Although absolution requires only 'a certain form of words, along with a certain intention, [it] changes entirely the nature of an external object, and even of a human creature.'"
-(101)

 Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures that took place in Britain,